zakvarty/ds_poster_session/README.md

 We will use the online editor Overleaf for demonstrations in the session.

 ## Templates for example posters:
-*alternative_LaTeX_templates.zip* contains the LaTeX source to render some of the the example posters shown in the session.
+*example_templates.zip* contains the LaTeX source to render some of the the example posters shown in the session.

 ## Links to other latex templates:
 Other templates can be found at: